BucherLara/Capstone-Project/README.md

 With the help of my app, people can search specifically for offers of help that meet their needs.
 Likewise, social institutions have the opportunity to inform about their offers.

-<br><br>This app is the result of my Web Development Bootcamp at neuefische which I attended in late 2022.
+<br>This app is the result of my Web Development Bootcamp at neuefische which I attended in late 2022.

 <br>This app is optimized for mobile usage, so please set your browser to mobile version.